Canada

 One of the glorious things about not having plans when visiting somewhere new is allowing for serendipity to take its course.
 I won tickets to opening night of Montreal Canadiens 2011 season.
 With my new Slovakian friend Jan, whom I met in the hostel and spent the day exploring old town Montreal, off to the Bell Centre we went.
 My only previous experience with NHL hockey was with Carolina Hurricanes, and while it was entertaining, North Carolina is not an ice hockey mecca.

-While not actually playing ice hockey, we were pretending to body check each other into the wall whilst ice skating
+While not actually playing hockey, we were pretending to body check each other into the wall whilst ice skating

 Connecting with people wherever I am

 Montreal, where they have had a hockey team for more than 100 years…or Boston …or Pittsburgh, can claim that title.
-Sitting there watching ice hockey, hearing French being spoken all around, talking about the differences between the Canadian version of hockey and the Slovak/central Europe version of hockey, it came to me: this is what life and to a lesser extent travel is all about–sharing positive experiences with people in your world.
+Sitting there watching hockey, hearing French being spoken all around, talking about the differences between the Canadian version of hockey and the Slovak/central Europe version of hockey, it came to me: this is what life and to a lesser extent travel is all about–sharing positive experiences with people in your world.
 Jan’s English wasn’t great; my Slovakian was nearly non-existent, neither of us knew French, but we connected with the universal language of sport.
 Connections matter.
 People matter.
 And sport has the unique ability to connect us all.

 Oh Canada, why you gotta treat me so bad